Stimulated emission: History

-Mathematical model
+Einstein's quantum radiation model

 Stimulated emission can be modelled mathematically by considering an atom that may be in one of two electronic energy states, a lower level state (possibly the ground state) (1) and an excited state (2), with energies E_{1} and E_{2} respectively.

 If the atom is in the excited state, it may decay into the lower state by the process of spontaneous emission, releasing the difference in energies between the two states as a photon.
 The photon will have frequency ν_{0} and energy hν_{0}, given by: